 - We recommend that students who intend to write a senior thesis towards Graduation with Distinction enroll in two consecutive semesters with the same mentor.

 Students may enroll in an independent study course at any time during their college career.
 However, most students opt to register for an independent study course during the junior and/or senior years.
 Waiting until then allows for a deep exploration of a topic discovered during the early part of their undergraduate career, and can serve as a capstone project towards Graduation with Distinction.

 Finding a Faculty Mentor

 Once you know the general topic you’d like to study, you can explore the Nicholas School faculty listing by area of interest to identify someone who specializes in your area.
 Once you know who you’d like to work with, familiarize yourself with their ongoing projects and approach them via email about your ideas and the possibility of working in their lab.
 If you haven’t yet settled on a topic of study, but you know of a faculty member you’d like to work with, make an appointment with them to explore possible ideas.
 The Undergraduate Research Support office offers advice on how to contact a potential mentor.

 How to Register

 To receive course credit for your research, you must register for an independent study course with a faculty mentor.
-You’ll need to fill out this Independent Study form once you and your mentor have agreed on a project and the logistics.
+You’ll need to fill out the Independent Study Form once you and your mentor have agreed on a project and the logistics.
 For Research Independent Study, the application also includes a space for the implication of the research findings.
-After your mentor approves and signs the form, submit it to DUS for departmental approval.
+After your mentor approves and signs the form, submit it to the DUS for departmental approval.
 Your mentor will provide you with a permission number to register in the course.